 USPS defines postcards as rectangular cards that have dimensions between 3.5×5.0x0.007 inches and 4.25×6.0x0.016 inches.
 Cards that are outside of these dimensions (or are not rectangular) require additional postage.

 Postage to Send Standard Envelopes to France

 Envelopes can be sent to France using international postage rates with USPS.
-To ship an envelope weighing less than one ounce to France, you will need $1.20 in postage.
-You can use one Global First Class Forever stamp ($1.20) or three First Class Forever Stamps ($1.65).
+To ship an envelope weighing less than one ounce to France, you will need $1.30 in postage (per the August 29, 2021 price increase), which can be covered with one Global First Class Forever Stamp ($1.30) or three First Class Forever Stamps ($1.74).